MathWorks-Teaching-Resources/Regression-Basics/README.md

 Data files containing some sample data for the different types of regression problems.

 ## Products ##
-MATLAB, Statistics and Machine Learning Toolbox™
+MATLAB&reg;, Statistics and Machine Learning Toolbox&trade;

 ## License ##
 The license for this module is available in the LICENSE.TXT file in this GitHub repository.